 How is the work of the Economic and Social Council organized?

 The Council holds several short sessions and many preparatory meetings, round tables and panel discussions with the members of civil society throughout the year, to deal with the organization of its work.
-It holds a four-week substantive session in July, alternating between New York and Geneva , which is organized in four segments (High-level, Coordination, Operational Activities, Humanitarian Affairs and General Segments).
+It holds a High-level, Coordination, Operational Activities, Humanitarian Affairs Segments and the Management Segment.
 At the High-level Segment, national cabinet ministers and chiefs of international agencies and other high officials discuss major economic, social and environmental policy issues.
-A Ministerial declaration is generally adopted on the theme of the High-level Segment, which provides policy guidance and recommendations for action.
+The High-level Political Forum provides political leadership, guidance and recommendations for sustainable development, and reviews progress in implementing sustainable development commitments.
+A Ministerial declaration is generally adopted on the theme of the High-level Segment and High-level Political Forum, which provides policy guidance and recommendations for action.
 The official languages of the Economic and Social Council are Arabic, Chinese, English, French, Russian and Spanish.
 The year-round work of the Council is carried out in its subsidiary and related bodies.

 Where can I find the current membership?

 ECOSOC has 54 member Governments which are elected for three-year terms by the General Assembly.
 Seats on the Council are allotted based on geographical representation with fourteen allocated to African States, eleven to Asian States, six to Eastern European States, ten to Latin American and Caribbean States, and thirteen to Western European and other States.
 The current membership is posted at the ECOSOC Members page.

 Who is the President of the Economic and Social Council?

 The presidency changes every year at the ECOSOC’s first organizational session.
 Information about the current President, H.E.
 Munir Akram (Pakistan) is posted at the ECOSOC President's page.